Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 Running `tscore_reload` without an argument is equivalent to `tscore_reload all`.

-After running a reload command, T's Core automatically rescans the corresponding folders.
+After running a reload command, T's Core rescans the corresponding folders.

-Any JSON files that have been added, modified, or removed are detected and applied immediately without restarting the game.
+Any JSON files that have been added, modified, or removed are detected and applied without restarting the game.

-This allows you to test changes, add new Warp Providers or Notification Themes, and iterate on your Content Pack much faster while the game is running.
+This makes it possible to test changes and add new Warp Providers or Notification Themes while the game is running.

 > **Note:** Reloading only refreshes data loaded by T's Core.
 It does not reload Content Patcher patches or other SMAPI mods.